+975-17140505 info@excursiontohimalaya.com

 51 km from the starting point to the end Point.

 As you enter Paro valley, you will sweep past green forested hills with the silvery Pa Chhu (Paro river) meandering down the valley.
-Our representative (your guide) will meet you at Paro airport and followed by visa formalities, collection of baggage, and transfer to the hotel.
+Our representative from Excursion to Himalayas will meet you at Paro airport and followed by visa formalities, collection of baggage, and transfer to the hotel.
 Spend your day relaxing.
 Take a stroll around and explore the town area.
 Your day will be at leisure.

 Dinner and overnight at the hotel, Halt at Paro.